#MyFreedomDay: Students stand up to slavery

 What do you want me to do?

 Join the fight.
 How many of your friends and family know there are 40 million slaves in the world today?
 CNN will provide proof: studies, stories and statistics.
-Our hope is you will use that information to create an event at your school and post what you've learned on social media using the hashtag #myfreedomday.
+Our hope is you will use that information to create an event at your school and post what you've learned on social media using the hashtag #MyFreedomDay.

 How many people need to be involved?